exRomeo/Popcorn-Time/README.md

 # Popcorn Time

-With Popcorn Time discover the most popular or top rated playing movies or search for the movie you just heared about and you can check its details like average vote rating, vote count, release date, language and synopsis.
+With Popcorn Time discover the most popular or top-rated playing movies or search for the movie you just heard about and you can check its details like average vote rating, vote count, release date, language, and synopsis.

-##Logo
 ![Logo](https://i.imgur.com/iqUuhzA.png)

-##Screenshots
 ![Logo](https://i.imgur.com/gIcHgK6.jpg)
 ![Logo](https://i.imgur.com/EPsl7ny.jpg)